-- 1. Relief operations in (a) several cities and municipalities in Metro Manila and the provinces of Bataan, Bulacan, and Rizal when Typhoon Gener and the southwest monsoon rains caused massive flooding in Metro Manila and the Central Luzon region in August 2012 and (b) in Compostela Valley and Davao Oriental when Typhoon Pablo hit the southern part of the Philippines in December 2012 - 2.
+Responding to Crises: 1-3.
+Families affected by flooding/disaster in the various areas cited 1.
+Relief operations in (a) several cities and municipalities in Metro Manila and the provinces of Bataan, Bulacan, and Rizal when Typhoon Gener and the southwest monsoon rains caused massive flooding in Metro Manila and the Central Luzon region in August 2012, (b) Compostela Valley and Davao Oriental when Typhoon Pablo hit the southern part of the Philippines in December 2012, (c) Zamboanga during the siege in September 2013, (d) Bohol and Cebu after the major earthquake in October 2013 and (e) Leyte, Orientla Mindoro, Iloilo, Capiz and Cebu after Typhoon Yolanda (Haiyan) in November 2013 4.
+Public in general 2.
 Building houses by participating in Habitat for Humanity Philippines, Inc. and Gawad Kalinga to build houses for those displaced by Typhoon Sendong in December 2011.
 3. Participation in the Noah's Ark Project in enhancing the capabilities of local government units and stakeholders to build disaster-resilient communities with the ultimate goal of attaining zero casualties by adopting Barangay Nangka in Marikina City for the project 4.
 Formalization of a partnership with the Department of Science and Technology to implement Project NOAH or National Operational Assessment of Hazards in its key facilities nationwide, in support of the directive of President Benigno S. Aquino III for the country to establish a responsive program for nationwide disaster prevention and mitigation with a monitoring and early warning system along the Philippines' 18 major river basins.
 Skills Training Program for FEJODAP: Eight-five members of the Federation of Jeepney Operators and Drivers Association of the Philippines ("FEJODAP") and their dependents given technical/vocational skills training courses FEJODAP members and their dependents Youth in Entrepreneurship and Leadership Development ("YIELD") Program.
 One hundred third year students of the Muntinlupa Business High School spent their summer at certain Petron companyowned and company-operated stations to learn about service station operations at the forecourt and back office and the rudiments of food service and business of the locators in such stations 100 qualified students of the partner school

-M. BOARD, DIRECTOR, COMMITTEE AND CEO APPRAISAL
+K. BOARD, DIRECTOR, COMMITTEE AND CEO APPRAISAL